Sgydoo/puppet-lunch/_posts/2013-12-27-roles-and-profiles.md

 easy to determine which modules are required for a specific application platform, and we may find ourselves having to pick and choose modules every time a new host or environment is required.
-It would therefore be useful have a strategy for preventing long-term un- manageability.
+It would therefore be useful have a strategy for preserving long-term manageability.
 Fortunately, the flexibility of Puppet allows us to address this without having to add extra functionality or software.